Jeffrey-Sardina/cod-trachtais/my_code/nótaí/leabhar_nótaí.md

         - batch negs =/= batch size, so lower chance of overfitting

 Bainfaidh mé úsáid as an eolas sin le haghaidh an chéad bhabhta eile!

+## 21-06-2021
+Bioportal--very oddly I saw that, even when all things were equal (all hyperparams from both rounds) ranking in bioportal orund 3 did very much worse than ranking in bioportal round 2 (.25 r1 vs .128).
+I can't find a reason to explain this, since I can verify the averages seem right, and since the same method was used (I did double-check).
+The others all got somewhat better or stayed in the beleivable range as expected.

+Wait.
+I got it.
+WHen I copied the config file from seach_0, I accidentally kept some of its hyperparams suchnas the affine operator.
+I'nn need to re-run round 3 now.
+Doing that.